jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 <br/>

-# Think more, coding less
+# Agile is thinking more and coding less

 Many people think that being Agile is starting to code as soon as posible, without desinging anything.
 It's a big error.